uptechteam/react-native-cookbook/deployment-pipeline.md

-init# Intro
+# Intro
-There is a pretty good article about building RN deployment pipeline with Fastlane, Circleci, Codepush and Appcenter:
+There is a pretty good article about building RN deployment pipeline with FastLane, CircleCI, CodePush and AppCenter:

 [Build the React Native Deployment Pipeline of Your Dreams](https://blog.theodo.com/2019/04/react-native-deployment-pipeline)

-Go through it before actually doing something, to better understand the whole picture.
+Read it fully before actually doing anything, to better understand the whole picture.

-You may think: _"Ok, link to the article, so why do we have a page in the cookbook for it?"_.
+You may think _"Ok, link to the article, so why do we have a page in the cookbook for it?"_.
 Reasonable, so here I provide you with some tips, that I learned through blood, sweat and tears.

 # Tips

-* Pay attention to Android keystore files!
+* ⚠️ Pay attention to Android keystore files!

-  >Pay attention to Android keystore files (especially for production, after your first APK uploaded to Google Play Console), because if you will delete it or rewrite with command by mistake - you will lose ability to update your app in Google Play Console.
-That leads to creating new app, that will makes customer not very happy.
-(Thats why in Uptech Google Play Console account we have "SandboxMobileApp(deprecated)")
+  >Pay attention to Android Keystore files (especially for production, after your uploaded APK to Google Play Console), because if you will delete it or rewrite it with a command by mistake - you will lose the ability to update your app in Google Play Console.
+That leads to creating a new app, that will make a customer not very happy.
+(That's why in Uptech Google Play Console account we have "SandboxMobileApp(deprecated)")
-  It's better to backup keystore files after first creation to some safe place before proceeding with next commands from article, so than you will have you back safe.
+  It's better to backup Keystore files after first creation to some safe place before proceeding with the next commands from the article, so then you will have your back safe.

 * Fix for `yo rn-toolbox:fastlane-env` command.

   If you use modern RN, you probably don't need to run `react-native link` command and you don't have react-native installed globally.

-  Thats why in the end of `yo rn-toolbox:fastlane-env` command you will get this error:
+  That's why at the end of `yo rn-toolbox:fastlane-env` command you will get this error:

   ```
   Linking AppCenter CodePush for you...